jigerjain/Interview_Tips/README.md

 ```
 Ref: [https://phonexicum.github.io/infosec/xxe.html]

-- What is SSRF (Server Side Request forgery)
+- What is SSRF (Server Side Request forgery)  attack
   Could be used to pivot into the internal network
 - How to secure 3-tier web architecture
 - What is Kerberos